ad-si/adriansieber-com/content/2018-05-13_haskell/index.md

 You'll most likely have your favorite language probably settle with one of the more popular languages

-Due to types it's almose impossible to set parentheses incorrectly.
+Due to types it's almost impossible to set parentheses incorrectly.

 -->